List of awards and nominations received by Raye

-The British singer-songwriter Raye has won numerous accolades throughout her career, including seven Brit Awards, four Global Awards, two Ivor Novello Awards, two MTV Europe Music Awards and one MTV Video Music Award.
-In 2014, she signed to the label Polydor Records to pursue a musical career and began releasing her own songs and writing for other artists, including Beyoncé and Charli XCX.
+The British singer-songwriter Raye has won numerous accolades throughout her career, including seven Brit Awards, four Global Awards, two Ivor Novello Awards, two MTV Europe Music Awards, and one MTV Video Music Award.
+She received the Hal David Starlight Award from the Songwriters Hall of Fame and the Harry Belafonte Best Song for Social Change Award from the Recording Academy, the latter for her songwriting on "Ice Cream Man".

-Raye won her first award at the 2017 MTV Europe Music Awards as part of the Artists for Grenfell charity single "Bridge over Troubled Water" (2017).
-She was featured on the Jax Jones song "You Don't Know Me" (2016), which earned Raye her first nomination at the Brit Awards in the 2018 ceremony and received an ASCAP London Music Award.
-Other nominated singles by Raye include "Secrets" (2020) with Regard and "Bed" (2021) with the DJs Joel Corry and David Guetta.
+Raye won her first award at the 2017 MTV Europe Music Awards as part of the Artists for Grenfell charity single "Bridge over Troubled Water".
+"You Don't Know Me", a collaboration with Jax Jones, earned Raye her first nomination at the Brit Awards in 2018; she later earned additional Brit Award nominations for the collaborations "Secrets" with Regard and "Bed" with Joel Corry and David Guetta.